-There will be a two semester waiting period for "self" and spouse/same sex domestic partner Tuition Exemption benefits eligibility.
+There will be a two-semester waiting period (administered as 7 months) for "self" and spouse/same sex domestic partner Tuition Exemption benefits eligibility.
 This waiting period represents two-semesters of continuous service.

-College Tuition Scholarship: A labor management committee will be convened in the second and third years of this agreement to award two \$5000 tuition scholarships (two per year) to children of employees who are registered in a full time, undergraduate program and who are age 26 or younger.
+College Tuition Scholarship: A labor management committee will be convened in each year of this agreement to award six \$6,000 tuition scholarships (six per year) to children of employees who are registered in a full time, undergraduate program and who are age 26 or younger.

-- If a laid-off employee is already enrolled in a course to which tuition exemption applied, he/she will be allowed to receive tuition exemption for that course for the balance of the semester during which the layoff occurs. - Tuition exemption benefits for the children of employees covered by this Agreement will be available for employees who have completed two years of continuous employment. - The University will continue efforts to repeal legislation requiring withholding for tuition exemption. - Same sex domestic partners will be eligible for spouse tuition benefits under the existing plan.
+B. If a laid-off employee is already enrolled in a course to which tuition exemption applied, he/she will be allowed to receive tuition exemption for that course for the balance of the semester during which the layoff occurs.

+C. Tuition exemption benefits for the children of employees covered by this Agreement will be available for employees who have completed two years of continuous employment.

+D. The University will continue efforts to repeal legislation requiring withholding for tuition exemption.

+E. Same sex domestic partners will be eligible for spouse tuition benefits under the existing plan.
 Under IRS regulations, the cash equivalent of the tuition benefits received for an employee's partner will count as taxable income to the employee, for both undergraduate and graduate tuition benefits.
 Taxes will be deducted from the employee's pay check to reflect this additional income.